 We will provide: All of your snorkelling gear, safety gear, transport and kai.

-What you need to bring: Please bring plenty of water, sun protection, togs and towel, extra warm clothes, insect repellent, camera and anything else you need for a fun and comfortable day.
+What you need to bring: Please bring plenty of water, sun protection, facemask for transport, togs and towel, extra warm clothes, insect repellent, camera and anything else you need for a fun and comfortable day.